TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 # Nuking Discord Server Bot/Nuke Bot
-C-REAL is currently the **FASTEST** and **FREE** open source nuke bot out here.
+* C-REAL is currently the **FASTEST** and **FREE** open source nuke bot out here.
 All commands will be focused on nuking-related.

-We have combined threading, queue, requests, and discord.py API to make the commands run as fast as possible.
-If you are seeing rate limiting logged in your console while using this script, then that is simply because <ins>it runs too fast</ins>.
+* We have combined threading, queue, requests, and discord.py API to make the commands run as fast as possible.
+If you are seeing rate limiting logged in your consol while using this script, then that is simply because <ins>it runs too fast</ins>.

-Also, since we are using HTTP requests, unlike other nuke bot out there, C-REAL spam creating channel, role, and category(CRC) can create beyond the 250 limit for CRC that the old nuking bots have.

-Message to those coding masters out there, if you see something we can improve in our code, feel free to make a pull request.
-This will really help us a lot. ╰(✿´⌣\`✿)╯♡

-PS: woah, 150+ commits, never thought I would even have something passing 10 commits also 18 stars.
-You guys are amazing thanks for all the support.

 * If you want the updates that have been happening click [here](news.md)

-## C-REAL bot
-* C-REAL bot has 48 commands:

-All commands can be found [here](manual.md)
+* All 48 commands can be found [here](manual.md)

+# IMPORTANT:
+* We will not take any responsibility over whatever you are going to do with this bot.
-The bot will still have to obey the [server limitings](https://discordia.me/en/server-limits) here.
+* The bot will still have to obey the [server limitings](https://discordia.me/en/server-limits) here.

-Note: in discord, there are rate limitings.
+* Note: in discord, there are rate limitings.
 You will see a lot of rate limiting in the console while using some commands. (because the bot is too fast on creating or deleting.)

-# IMPORTANT:
-We will not take any responsibility over whatever you are going to do with this bot.
+* Also, since we are using HTTP requests, unlike other nuke bot out there, C-REAL spam creating channel, role, and category(CRC) can create beyond the 250 limit for CRC that the old nuking bots have.

 ## Check list for setting up everything
 1. [Download](https://github.com/TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/releases/latest/download/c-realV2.zip) the C-REAL file(or download the [whole thing](https://github.com/TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/archive/master.zip))